 Unlike the traditional method of purchasing a property through private treaty; buying at auction requires you to have done all the preparatory legal work prior to the exchange of contracts.
 This involves a significant amount of up front and ‘at risk’ expenditure as obviously there is no guarantee that you will be able to secure the property through the bidding process.
 Steps to take prior to auction:

-A landlord should appoint a solicitor who will be able to do the legal checks to make sure the property you are hoping to buy is what you anticipate it is.
-Because the tight deadlines involved in the auction process, it is advisable to appoint a solicitor or conveyancer that:
+A landlord should appoint a solicitor to do the legal checks to make sure the property you are hoping to buy is what you anticipate it is.
+The tight deadlines involved in the auction process, mean it is advisable to appoint a solicitor or conveyancer that:

 Solicitors fees for conveyancing work for auction properties is slightly more than for the equivalent work for a private treaty transaction.
 Once appointed the conveyancer or solicitor should carry out the following prior to the auction taking place: